drbergman/PhysiPKPD/README.md

 PD dynamics must be set for each pairing `(S,C)` where substrate `S` acts on cell type `C`.
 PhysiPKPD will attempt to use defaults if none are supplied and issue warnings/errors until you have fully specified everything.

-In what follows, `S` stands for the name of a substrate.
+In what follows, `S` stands for the name of a substrate, `C` stands for the name of a cell type, and `X` stands for a MOA.

 ### PK and PD substrates
 You can specify which substrates you want to include PK dynamics.